Shame Based American Addiction Treatment

 Many centers for depression would provide access to the gym, spa, and healthy food for the patients.
 At The Holistic Sanctuary, though, patients switch to a raw, plant-based, vegan, non-GMO, and organic diet to get the healthiest nutrients and heal from depression.
 They also engage in physical activities, yoga, meditating and walking to give the body the positive energy it needs for recovery.

-If you stop taking your antidepressants all of a sudden, the risk for antidepressants withdrawal is quite high, especially if you’ve been taking it for more than six weeks.
+If you stop taking your antidepressants all of a sudden, the risk of antidepressant withdrawal is quite high, especially if you’ve been taking them for more than six weeks.

 The antidepressant discontinuation syndrome may span for a couple of weeks, and some antidepressants pose a high risk for the withdrawal symptoms.